gatling/gatling/src/sphinx/installation.rst

 .. highlight:: xml

-If you're using maven, you can use the `scala-maven-plugin <https://github.com/davidB/scala-maven-plugin>`_ in combination with `m2eclipse-scala <https://github.com/sonatype/m2eclipse-scala>`_.
+If you're using maven, you can use the `scala-maven-plugin <https://github.com/davidB/scala-maven-plugin>`_ for compiling Scala code.
-The former will compile Scala code and the latter will do the integration between ScalaIDE and m2e (the eclipse plugin for maven).

 You'll have to add the following section in your `pom.xml`::